US Visitors May Have to Hand Over Social Media Passwords: DHS

 or business people doing trade deals

+If there's a security risk, then why should America want that?
+Because we're going to miss out on all that lucrative trade with Libya and Somalia and Yemen?

+If your country's slogan is "Death to America!" then maybe we can do without your tourist business.
+Please visit Canada instead.

-Profit motive will keep us safe (probably) (Score:2)
+Profit motive will keep us safe (probably) (Score:3)

 I'm not surprised DHS is "considering" something like this.
 Certain gestapo elements in our government always are trying thuggish and ill considered tactics to make their lives easier.
 This is plainly a stupid and counterproductive idea to anyone with a functioning brain but the danger is real enough.
 The good news is that the companies affected (Facebook, Twitter, etc) have lots of money and flesh eating lawyers to fight such an over-reach by the government.
-I don't generally trust Facebook but I do tr
+I don't generally trust Facebook but I do trust their profit motive and DHS forcing people to hand over passwords is a clear and present danger to their bottom line.

 Read-only password needed (Score:4, Interesting)